adam-waniak-bright/sandbox-java/README.md

 As you work through the tasks, you'll expand this structure to implement various features and architectural patterns.

-## Guidelines for Implementation

-When implementing the tasks, consider the following guidelines:

-1. **Focus on learning**: The goal is to understand concepts, not to create production-ready code
-2. **Experiment**: Try different approaches to see what works best
-3. **Document your decisions**: Add comments explaining why you chose a particular approach
-4. **Ask questions**: Discuss challenges and solutions with team members
-5. **Reflect on the process**: After completing each task, consider what you learned and how it could be applied to real projects

 ## Resources

 Here are some resources that may be helpful when working on the tasks: